Top 9 3D Modeling Software Recommended 2026

 6. Blender

-Blender 2.8 is a must-have if you're on a budget.
-Blender 2.8 has a revamped user interface that's clean and consistent, making it easier to use tools, joysticks and other features.
-Workspaces allow you to quickly access features such as sculpting, texture painting or motion tracking.
+Blender is a must-have if you're on a budget.
+Blender has a revamped user interface that's clean and consistent, making it easier to use tools, joysticks and other features.
+For 3D modeling, Blender offers a robust set of polygon, subdivision, and sculpting tools suitable for everything from hard-surface assets to organic characters.
 You can also customize your own workspace to make your work more efficient.

 7. Lightwave 3D

-So ignoring other factors, it is a great 3D modeling application for learning the basics.
+So ignoring other factors, Lightwave 3D is a great 3D modeling application for learning the basics.
 The software has a 30-day free trial.

 8. ZBrush